Web3NL/motoko-book/src/common-programming-concepts/types/variants.md

 Note the two equivalent ways of using a variant value.
 The `#Male 34` defines the `Nat` value separated by the variant with a space.
 The `#Female(29)` uses `()` without a space.
 Both are the same.

-Variant can have different types associated to them or no type at all.
+Variants can have different types associated to them or no type at all.
 For example we could have an `OsConfig` variant type that in certain cases specifies an OS version.

 ```motoko
 type OsConfig = {